TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replication-createordeletereadreplicas.md

   If you prefer CLI, you can run `az postgres server replica stop -g <resourceGroup> -n <replServer>` command.

-  **Note:** Once the connection between the primary and the replica is severed, you cannot re-attach the replica.
+  **Note:** After the connection between the primary and the replica is severed, you cannot re-attach the replica.
 You need to create a new replica server.

 * **Can I use the same hostname (end point) for the replica server after the failover?** <br>
   The replica server is a different server with a different end point.
 If you want to use the same name, then you may choose to deploy a proxy such as `pgbouncer`, `pgpool-II`, or a third-party proxy to point the same endpoint to point to the replica server name.